Izmat2723/my-website/README.md

-CMC test, link is at https://izmat2723.github.io/my-website/
+awful test, link is at https://izmat2723.github.io/my-website/